-The Rural Countryside designation does not permit the residential uses being proposed on the subject site.
+These uses do not permit the residential uses being proposed on the subject site.
 As mentioned earlier, the proposal intends to redesignate the subject site to Neighbourhoods from Rural Countryside through the removal of the Future Neighbourhoods Overlay.

 7.0 Proposed Zoning By-law Amendment